Coronavirus: Less than 1% samples in India were genome sequenced in three months, says report

 While human genomes are made of DNA (Deoxyribonucleic acid), a virus genome can be made of either DNA or RNA (Ribonucleic acid).
 Coronavirus is made of RNA.
 A combination of changes, or mutations in the ribonucleic acid of the virus can give birth to a new variant.

-This vast bank of genome sequences is an important resource, particularly as viruses such as coronavirus have a high mutation rate.
+This vast bank of genome sequences is an important resource, particularly as viruses such as the novel coronavirus have a high mutation rate.
 Since the coronavirus pandemic began, several new variants of the virus have shown up globally.

 Renewed outbreaks in states like Maharashtra have raised the question of whether genetic changes in the virus could be driving them.
-The Union health ministry had on Wednesday said that a new “double mutant variant” of the coronavirus and “variants of concern” have been detected in 18 states in India.
+The Union health ministry had on Wednesday said that a new “double mutant variant” of the coronavirus and “variants of concern” have been detected in 18 states in India so far.

-But researchers and expert say that it is difficult to understand the extent to which the new variants of Covid-19 play a role in the surge in cases, unless we do extensive genomic testing at a substantial pace.
+But researchers and expert say that it is difficult to understand the extent to which the new variants of Covid-19 play a role in the surge in cases, unless extensive genomic testing is done at a substantial pace.

 “We urgently need deeper dives into the data on Covid-19 cases, hospitalisations, deaths, and genome sequencing data, to understand why there is a spike in cases in India,” Gagandeep Kang, professor at the Christian Medical College in Vellore, had told IndiaSpend.